Table Of Content:

 The disorder can also hamper the health of the teen.
 Here, we list some common health issues in adolescents with Down syndrome (3).

 - Vision impairment

 - Hearing problems

 - Vulnerability to various infections, such as ear infection, cold, and other infections.

 Learning Potential Of Teens With Down Syndrome:

-Teens with Down syndrome usually take longer time than normal teens to learn new things.
+Teens with Down syndrome may take longer time than normal teens to learn new things.
 You need to explain new skills in a step-by-step manner and repeatedly to help them learn and retain the skills.
 Any skill learning process needs to be continuous without any gap to ensure their steady progress.
-Down syndrome affected teens may also lack independent skills, so you need to help them with their routine activities.
 Academically, even if your affected teen can’t excel as good as average teens, he can go to the school and also complete his tertiary education efficiently.